Donate to support the Project Evaluation at paypal.me/litupp

 Help the Lioness Tale Prison Project reach a new level!

-After offering our program at CCWF on an all-volunteer basis for more than a decade, we intend to move beyond a team of volunteers to a team of professional employees who can achieve even bigger goals.
+After offering our program at CCWF on an all-volunteer basis for more than 15 years, we hope to move beyond a team of volunteers to a team of professional employees who can achieve even bigger goals.
 With a paid leadership team, we know we can further increase our presence at CCWF and expand our program to other prisons and jails.
 We have a plan to achieve this goal, and the first step of that plan involves producing research-based evidence that will legitimize our program to major funding agencies and to other prisons.

 We have begun to systematically collect data that will help provide evidence of the benefits we know our program achieves.
 We are working with Kelly Jarvis, the Director of Research in Community Health at NPC Research (www.npcresearch.com), and her collaborators Cate Samuelson and Ndidi Amutah to independently evaluate our program’s effectiveness.
 NPC is a firm in Portland, OR, that specializes in evaluating human service programs, including those within the criminal justice system.
 The evaluation team began planning the study in 2018 and is encouraged by the evidence gathered so far.
 That said, there is a lot of work to do before we can argue that Lit-uPP is an evidence-based program.
 Because Kelly and her team of researchers are only working on a volunteer basis, they are only able to work on this project on a start-and-stop basis between paid jobs.

 We will fast-track this process to demonstrate to potential funding agencies and prisons that we have a program that has remarkable outcomes.
 Therefore, we will raise $50,000 to implement a full evaluation study that will provide us with the necessary data.